london-escience/tempss/doc/ClientSideLibrary.md

 * Loading XML profile data into a template
 * Extract a profile from data entered into a template
 * Profile validation
-* Submitting a profile to the TemPro service for conversion to job input data
+* Submitting a profile to the TemPSS service for conversion to job input data

 ## Using the API